cartalyst/stripe/usage/api/customers.md

 ```

 #### Retrieve all customers

+Returns a list of your customers.
+The customers are returned sorted by creation date, with the most recently created customers appearing first.

 Key             | Required | Type            | Default | Description
 --------------- | -------- | --------------- | ------- | -----------------------